Five Mile Prairie, Spokane: History

 The Spokane people inhabited the area that is now known as the Five Mile Prairie for centuries before European settlers arrived.
+The natives named the prairie "Billymeechum" or "home of the tall grass" after their Chief and have been documented in the area dating as far back as the year 1010; extant petroglyphs remain from their presence on the rock cliffs.

+The first settler to inhabit the area was a homesteader named J.F.
+Strong, who built a house on the prairie in 1879.
+The Strong House is still inhabited and one of the earliest and best preserved homes in north Spokane County, and is listed on the Spokane Register of Historic Places.
+The homesteaders primarily cultivated fruit orchards and berries as well as wheat, oats, and barley.
 A school was built on the prairie in 1901.
+The name of the prairie was changed to "Five Mile" in 1908, in reference to its distance from the Spokane Falls in Downtown Spokane.

 The bulk of the Five Mile Prairie that is within the city limits of Spokane was annexed in 1966.
-Additional annexations of smaller areas of land subsequently took place in 1975, 1979, 1984 and 1986.
+Additional annexations of smaller areas of land subsequently took place in 1975, 1979, 1984, and 1986.

 Geography

 The Five Mile Prairie is almost an island of the Columbia Plateau surrounded by lowlands cut by the Spokane River and Little Spokane River.
-As a result, the Five Mile Prairie sits on high table land looking over the city below.
+Surrounded by cliffs to the north, east, and west, the 3400-acre prairie sits atop a high circular table or mesa of basalt rock looking over the city below.
 The south-facing slopes of the Five Mile Prairie neighborhood rise about 400 feet.
 The hill gets higher to the north, reaching more than 400 at its apex in the neighborhood.

-Atop Five Mile Prairie the land is largely flat.
-It is defined by bluffs on all sides.
-To the north the Little Spokane River runs and to the south and west the Spokane River runs.
-Bluffs of a few hundred feet mark all sides of the neighborhood, though some go beyond city limits.
+Atop Five Mile Prairie, the land is largely flat.
+Bluffs of a few hundred feet mark all sides of the neighborhood, though some go beyond city limits.To the north, the Little Spokane River runs, and to the south and west, the Spokane River runs.